Keep in Touch

 top-cap-bluetop-cap-white

-Conservation benefit: Patrolling of no-take freshwater dolphin sanctuary for 10 years; awareness campaign on dolphins, mangroves, and destructive fishing methods
+Conservation benefit: Patrols of no-take freshwater dolphin sanctuary for 10 years; awareness campaign on dolphins, mangroves, and destructive fishing methods

 Community benefit: Conservation education; alternative livelihood help; solar lamps; cookstoves